iterative/dvc.org/static/docs/commands-reference/run.md

   configuration file.
 DVC also supports certain [external dependencies](/doc/user-guide/external-dependencies).

-  DVC builds a computation graph and this list of dependencies is a way to connect different stages with each other.
+  DVC builds a dependency graph connecting different stages with each other.
   When you run `dvc repro` to reproduce a stage (or when a stage is reproduced due to recursive dependency), the list of dependencies helps DVC analyze whether any dependencies have changed and thus running the stage again is required.
 A special case is when no dependencies are specified.

   > Note that a DVC-file without dependencies is considered always _changed_, so
   > `dvc repro` always executes it.

 - `-o`, `--outs` - specify a file or a directory that are results of running the command.
 Multiple outputs can be specified like this:
   `-o model.pkl -o output.log`.
-DVC is building a computation graph and this list of outputs (along with dependencies described above) is a way to connect different stages with each other.
+DVC is building a dependency graph and this list of outputs (along with dependencies described above) is a way to connect different stages with each other.
 DVC takes all output files and directories under its control and will put them into the cache (this is similar to what's happening when you run `dvc add`).